MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 - Fixed issue where Wi-Fi proxy can't be saved when Wi-Fi properties UI is launched from **Settings > Network & Internet > Status > Properties**.
 - Addressed an issue around the removal of eSIM certificates across OS updates.
 This fix ensures that the eSIM certificates and related components are removed when updating to the 21H1 release.
 - Corrected an issue impacting preinstalled apps across OS resets.
 - Battery charging performance tuned to increase runtime when charging with increased CPU loading.
-While charging HoloLens 2 devices, if the device is detected to be running hot, the internal battery will charge more slowly to reduce heat.
+While charging HoloLens 2 devices, if the device is detected to be running hot, the internal battery charges more slowly to reduce heat.
 The positive tradeoff is that a device is less likely to shut down due to thermal issues, with the impact is that the device runs longer.
 If the device is running cool, the charge rate is unaffected.

 > [!NOTE]
 > Due to a now resolved [known issue in our 21H1 build that was affecting Remote Assist users](hololens-troubleshooting.md#fixed---remote-assist-video-freezes-after-20-minutes), we temporally paused the offering of Windows Holographic, version 21H1 updates.
 We had also changed the default Advanced Recovery Companion (ARC) build to the [Windows Holographic, version 20H2 – June 2021 Update](hololens-release-notes-2004.md#windows-holographic-version-20h2--june-2021-update).
-The ARC build will now resume targeting the 21H1 build.
+The ARC build now resumes targeting the 21H1 build.

 ## Windows Holographic, version 21H1 - June 2021 Update